Time in the Gallery will be spent discovering paintings that demonstrate the breadth of the collection in terms of time, subject, and technique.

 Materials, techniques, and processes

-Learners spend time exploring different materials and processes that are used in the making of paintings, and their different properties.
-A specialist educator will investigate visually with your pupils how artists create, for example, perspective, pattern, colour and light.
+Students spend time exploring different materials and processes that are used in the making of paintings, and their different properties.
+A specialist educator will investigate visually with your students how artists create, for example, perspective, pattern, colour and light.

 Please specify upon booking what you would like your session to focus on.